rage/cyber-security-base-19/data/module-2/part-1/server.md

 * A request to the path `/add` sums the values in the request parameters `first` and `second` together and returns the response to the user.
-Note that the parameters are numbers and should also be treated as such.
+Note that the parameters are integers and should also be treated as such.
 * A request to the path `/multiply` multiplies the values in the request parameters `first` and `second` and returns the response to the user.
 Note that the parameters are numbers and should also be treated as such.